sidmadala/TigerCompiler/live+reg/README.md

 Main.main "/path/to/test.tig";

 TODO:
-CH8 - BASIC BLOCKS AND TRACES (do we do this? i guess we do):
-- [x] one function that "nots" a relational operator (< becomes >= etc) when you flip a CJUMP
-- [ ] You also have to implement something that figures out if a statement and expression are independent of each other (can be reordering without changing the meaning). (i have no clue what this means/where this goes yet)

-CH9 - INSTRUCTION SELECTION:
-FRAME:
-- [x] make tempmap + lists of regs
-- [x] procEntryExit2 & 3

-MIPSGEN:
-- [x] munchexp
-- [x] munchstm
-- [x] munchargs
+CH.
+11 - Liveness Analysis
+- [ ] implement MakeGraph module that turns a list of Assem instructions into a flow graph. use the given Graph structure
+- [ ] implement the Liveness module - using either set-equation algoirthm with array of bools or sorted list of temps, or one variable at a time

+CH.
+12 - Register Allocation
+- [ ] idk i haven't read the chapter yet